Israel at the FIFA World Cup: Qualifier history

 At the 1978 FIFA World Cup, Israel competed in the AFC and OFC Group 2 qualifying round, finishing in second place.
 Israel, despite resigning the Asian Games Federation in 1974, was still assigned to compete in the AFC and OFC qualifying round.

-Additionally Israeli referee, Abraham Klein, worked games in Group 1, Group A and the third place match.
+Additionally Israeli referee, Abraham Klein, worked games in Group 1, Group A and the match for third place.